INRS-ECCoLe/DSCAM/README.md

 The design parameters can be adjusted in *.\Optimization\parameters.py*.
 This includes GA algorithm parameters and the important parameter of *BRAM_COSTS_TO_TEST* that defines the cost of BRAM resources compared to the logic resources in the cost function of the GA.
 Users can adjust the balance between BRAM and logic utilization in the hardware core based on their design priorities using this parameter.
 Assigning a higher value to *BRAM_COSTS_TO_TEST* signifies that BRAMs are more expensive resources.
 As a result, GA will likely find solutions that use less BRAM resources and more logic.

 ### 2- Plot mode:
 This mode is used for better visualization of GA explored solution space and convergence projectile.
-It displays the estimated BRAM and logic utilization of all the candidate solutions (chromosomes) examined during GA operation.
+It displays the estimated BRAM and logic utilization of all the candidate solutions (chromosomes) examined during GA execution.
 To activate this mode, simply specify the target search content file in *.\Optimizer\main.py* and run main.py with the plot_all argument.
 ```
 $ python .\Optimizer\main.py plot_all
 ```